Melissa Auf der Maur: 1994–1999: Hole

 In summer 1994, Hole was in need of a new bassist after the death of Kristen Pfaff.
-Of her original decision to decline Love's offer to join, Auf der Maur recollected: "I said no because it seemed like a very sad scenario to be going into ... it just seemed like a very sad place", citing Pfaff's death a "red flag" and a reason to not join the band.
+Of her original decision to decline Love's offer to join, Auf der Maur recollected: "I said no because it seemed like a very sad scenario to be going into ... it just seemed like a very sad place", citing Pfaff's death as a "red flag" and a reason to not join the band.
 Upon meeting Love and drummer Patty Schemel, Auf der Maur said she got "a flash of destiny in her eyes" and accepted the offer.
 She completed her Bachelor of Fine Arts (B.F.A.) at Concordia and was recruited as the bassist for Hole two weeks prior to its performance at the 1994 Reading Festival.
 "Lou Barlow and Evan Dando were watching from the side of the stage," she recalled.
 "I probably didn't even move.
 I just thought, 'As long as I get these parts right, it'll be just fine.'"

 From 1994 to 1995, Auf der Maur toured worldwide with Hole in support of its second studio album, Live Through This (1994).
 On the tour, Auf der Maur was described by guitarist Eric Erlandson as "bringing sunshine to the band" during the "dark and grey" atmosphere of the tour, which was problematic due to the band's recent bereavements—notably the death of Pfaff and Love's husband Kurt Cobain—as well as Love's drug addiction.
 Auf der Maur befriended Patty Schemel and rented a house with her following the two-year-long tour.
 The duo began a side project, Constant Comment, and released a split 7-inch single with Red Aunts on Sympathy for the Record Industry featuring the song "Firecrasher".
-Auf der Maur has since said her friendship and musical compatibility between her and Schemel was based on a "redhead connection"; Schemel has referred to Auf der Maur as her "anchor" during the period following the death of Pfaff and Cobain.
+Auf der Maur has since said the friendship and musical compatibility between her and Schemel were based on a "redhead connection"; Schemel has referred to Auf der Maur as her "anchor" during the period following the death of Pfaff and Cobain.